1. Why should I have my tank pumped? Nothing appears to be wrong. Isn't that a waste of money?

 2. Why should we pump our septic tank with our septic inspection?

-When we perform a septic inspection, we highly recommend that the tank is pumped during the inspection.
+When a septic inspection is performed, the state highly recommends that the tank is pumped during the inspection.
 Septic tanks will fill up with water, whether or not the sludge level is high.
 When the tank is full it is difficult for our inspector to see the entire interior of the tank.
 We like to compare it to a head shot, we can see the face and shoulders, but we can only give an educated guess as to what lies below the surface.

 3. What are access risers?